1st February 2020

 If one of your employees disagrees with their award, they have the right to take you to an employment tribunal within six months.
 It’s worth noting that, should your business be in danger of insolvency due to making these redundancy payments, you may be able to obtain financial assistance from the Redundancy Payments Service.

-Real Business Rescue can provide professional guidance on the redundancy process as it applies to your company.
-We will ensure that you meet your statutory obligations, and avert the possibility of being taken to an employment tribunal at a later date.
+If your company is experiencing financial difficulties and you are considering liquidation, Real Business Rescue can provide expert help and guidance on all aspects of the liquidation process including what this means for you, your company, and your employees.
+Our licensed insolvency practitioners will be able to discuss your options with you in detail and provide your employees with the information they need should they be made redundant in the event of the company closing .
 Call one of the team to arrange a confidential same-day meeting.
-Real Business Rescue provide director advice online, over the phone, or in-person at one of our 55 UK offices or a place of your convenience.
+Real Business Rescue provide director advice online, over the phone, or in-person at one of our 100 UK offices or a place of your convenience.